 - Auto shut-off function

-- The lifespan on this might not be as long needless to say
+- The lifespan of this might not be as long, needless to say

-- Battery cover might not fit tightly or securely
+- The battery cover might not fit tightly or securely

 - Risk of temperature variations